Skip to content

 KeyDefaultDescription

-modenoneOne of none (file-based, single-user), sqlite, postgresql
+modenoneOne of none (auth/passkeys only; experiments/projects disabled), sqlite, postgresql

 json